Emmotes/ic_spoilers/docs/voronika.md

         "conditions": [
             {
                 "condition": "upgrade_purchased 15635",
-                "desc": "Voronika increases the damage of all Champions in one column in front of her by 100%.
+                "desc": "Voronika increases the damage of all Champions in one column in front of her by $(not_buffed amount)%.
 Voronika's key allies are members of the Black Dice Society and Evil Champions.
-The effect of this ability is increased by 100% for each key ally in the formation.
+The effect of this ability is increased by $(not_buffed amount)% for each key ally in the formation.
 This stacks additively until Voronika completes her Search for the Crown, when it changes to stack multiplicatively."
             },
             {
                 "condition": "upgrade_purchased 15636",
-                "desc": "Voronika increases the damage of all Champions in one column in front of her by 100%.
+                "desc": "Voronika increases the damage of all Champions in one column in front of her by $(not_buffed amount)%.
 Voronika's key allies are members of the Black Dice Society and Champions who have a Favored Foe.
-The effect of this ability is increased by 100% for each key ally in the formation.
+The effect of this ability is increased by $(not_buffed amount)% for each key ally in the formation.
 This stacks additively until Voronika completes her Search for the Crown, when it changes to stack multiplicatively."
             },
             {
                 "condition": "upgrade_purchased 15637",
-                "desc": "Voronika increases the damage of all Champions in one column in front of her by 100%.
+                "desc": "Voronika increases the damage of all Champions in one column in front of her by $(not_buffed amount)%.
 Voronika's key allies are members of the Black Dice Society and Champions who have the Debuff role.
-The effect of this ability is increased by 100% for each key ally in the formation.
+The effect of this ability is increased by $(not_buffed amount)% for each key ally in the formation.
 This stacks additively until Voronika completes her Search for the Crown, when it changes to stack multiplicatively."
             },
             {
-                "desc": "Voronika increases the damage of all Champions in one column in front of her by 100%.
+                "desc": "Voronika increases the damage of all Champions in one column in front of her by $(not_buffed amount)%.
 Voronika's key allies are members of the Black Dice Society.
-The effect of this ability is increased by 100% for each key ally in the formation.
+The effect of this ability is increased by $(not_buffed amount)% for each key ally in the formation.
 This stacks additively until Voronika completes her Search for the Crown, when it changes to stack multiplicatively."
             }
         ]
     },